Algorithmic Collusion of Pricing and Advertising on E-commerce Platforms: Web appendix

-Figure \ref{fig:Amazon_sponsored_product_example} illustrates an example of an Amazon search results page as viewed on a desktop or laptop browser, which contains a mix of both sponsored and organic products.
+Figure \ref{fig:Graphical_Representation_Theoretical_Model} below provides an illustration of the results page for the simplified model.
+Figure \ref{fig:Amazon_sponsored_product_example_22} shows an example of an Amazon search results page with 22 products as viewed on a desktop or laptop browser, which contains a mix of both sponsored and organic products.
 Key information presented on the search results page includes the product's image, price, sales, customer ratings, and delivery options.
 The mobile app experience is similar, displaying a mix of sponsored and organic products vertically that consumers can scroll down or click on for more details.